AlejandroFuentePinero/job-intelligence-engine/docs/narrative/overview.md

 They offer a statistically sound, interpretable, and reusable representation of the labour-market skill structure, forming the analytical bridge to all subsequent chapters of the Job Intelligence Engine.

 ---

+# 1.2 Salary Model Explainability (SHAP)

+In addition to predictive accuracy and fairness diagnostics, Chapter 1 includes a dedicated explainability analysis using SHAP (SHapley Additive exPlanations) to understand how the Salary Response Model constructs its predictions.

+SHAP decomposes each predicted salary into additive contributions from individual features, revealing which job attributes systematically increase or decrease predicted pay.
+This analysis shows that salary predictions are driven primarily by **structural labour-market factors**—notably enriched job title, geographic location, sector, and company size—while skills influence salary largely through **threshold and gatekeeping effects** rather than smooth marginal gains.

+The first skill principal components capture baseline technical requirements that prevent strong salary penalties when met, whereas later components contribute little incremental information once role structure is accounted for.
+Several categorical variables, such as seniority, exhibit near-zero SHAP impact, indicating that their effects are already absorbed by higher-resolution features like title richness and skill composition.

+Importantly, the SHAP analysis complements the fairness analysis by addressing a different question: it explains **how the model values jobs in the market**, while fairness analysis evaluates **whether observed salaries systematically deviate from those expectations**.
+Together, these components provide a coherent and interpretable view of both salary structure and equity within the Job Intelligence Engine.

+---

+---